 He worked for seven years at the Raleigh, N.C.-based John Locke Foundation, one of the largest state-based, free-market think tanks.
-As director of legal and regulatory studies there, he concentrated on property rights and environmental policy.
+As director of legal and regulatory studies, his broad portfolio included constitutional law, energy and environmental policy, and property rights.

-He serves on the Federalist Society’s Environmental Law & Property Rights and Administrative Law & Regulation Executive Committees and was previously a member of the Energy, Environment and Agriculture Task Force of the American Legislative Exchange Council.
+Bakst serves on the Federalist Society’s Environmental Law and Property Rights Executive Committee and was a member of the Energy, Environment and Agriculture Task Force of the American Legislative Exchange Council.
+He also serves on the College Level Advisory Board for Constituting America, an organization that informs and educates about the importance of the U.S. Constitution.

 Washburn Student ChapterWashburn School of Law